0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 Now, our user is a local admin !

-## **Second Step :** Identify any machine in the domain where our user has local administrative
+## Step 2: Identify Machines with Local Admin Access

 **Tools Used:** Find-PSRemotingLocalAdminAccess.ps1
-Next step, we will try to identify any computers/machines in the domain where our user has local administrative access.
+Next, identify any computers/machines in the domain where our user has local administrative access.

-#### Identify a computer within the network domain where the current user has local admin privileges.
+### Identifying Computers with Local Admin Access

 ```bash
 Find-PSRemotingLocalAdminAccess
 ```
 ![Result](/img/crtp/result3.png){: width="972" height="589" }

-We can connect to the machine who has the local administrative access by using winrs
+We can connect to the machine with local administrative access using winrs or powershell remoting.

-#### Checking the username and computername in the remote winrs session
+### Using winrs
 ```bash
 winrs -r:dcorp-adminsrv cmd
 set username